AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/get-started/create-a-practice-automation-scenario.md

 product: workfront-fusion
 product-area: workfront-integrations
 navigation-topic: get-started-with-workfront-fusion-2-0
-title: Create a practice automation scenario
+title: Create a practice automation scenario in Adobe Workfront Fusion
 description: This article describes how to create an automation scenario with Adobe Workfront Fusion.
 Automation scenarios automate Workfront processes, including data manipulation and transformation.
 This example takes you through the process of creating a scenario that searches for a project and then returns all of the tasks associated with that project.
 ---

-# Create a practice automation scenario
+# Create a practice automation scenario in Adobe Workfront Fusion

 This article describes how to create an automation scenario with Adobe Workfront Fusion.
 Automation scenarios automate Workfront processes, including data manipulation and transformation.
 This example takes you through the process of creating a scenario that searches for a project and then returns all of the tasks associated with that project.

-For instructions on building an integration scenario that connects separate apps, see [Create a practice integration scenario](../../workfront-fusion/get-started/create-a-practice-scenario.md).
+For instructions on building an integration scenario that connects separate apps, see [Create a practice integration scenario in Adobe Workfront Fusion](../../workfront-fusion/get-started/create-a-practice-scenario.md).

 For more information on functionality available with each Workfront Fusion license, see [Adobe Workfront Fusion licenses](../../workfront-fusion/get-started/license-automation-vs-integration.md).